Slain football players remembered as funny, sweet, ambitious - WHIZ News

 MIKE HOLLINS

-Mike Hollins, a running back on the football team who was also shot, was in stable condition Monday, his mother Brenda Hollins told The Associated Press.
+Mike Hollins, a running back on the football team who was also shot, had a second surgery Tuesday.

-“Mike is a fighter — and he’s showing it,” she said after flying to Virginia from Louisiana.
+“Mike is a fighter — and he’s showing it,” Hollins’ mother, Brenda Hollins, told The Associated Press on Monday after flying to Virginia from Louisiana.
 “We have great doctors who have been working with him.
 And most importantly, we have God’s grace and God’s hands on him.”

 Like most college football players, Hollins has aspirations to play professionally, his mother said.
 But he has other dreams and goals, which include being an educator.